-At Workit, we often focus on addictions to substances (we are in an opioid crisis, after all), but there’s another world of addictions, to processes or behaviors.
+At Workit, we often focus on addictions to substances—we are in an opioid crisis, after all.
+But there’s another world of addictions to processes or behaviors.
 Today, you can gamble without leaving the comfort of your own screen, as online casinos and games make it easy to win or lose from your couch.

 Gambling and drug use affect brain chemistry in similar ways.
-Drugs do so directly, gambling, indirectly.
-But the chemicals in your brain are being changed, whether it’s by pills off the street or a rush from the chance of winning.
+Drugs do so directly; gambling, indirectly.
+But the chemicals in your brain are being changed—whether it’s by pills off the street or a rush from the chance of winning.
 Scientific American explains, “Whereas experts used to think of addiction as dependency on a chemical, they now define it as repeatedly pursuing a rewarding experience despite serious repercussions.
 That experience could be the high of cocaine or heroin or the thrill of doubling one’s money at the casino.”

 Why does gambling affect the brain so powerfully?

 Part of it has to do with the variable-ratio reinforcement, discovered by B.F.
 Skinner.
 Sometimes you get a reward, sometimes you don’t.
-But the lack of predictability in knowing when the reward will come affects both human brains and Skinner’s lab rats the same.
+The lack of predictability in knowing when the reward will come affects both human brains and Skinner’s lab rats the same.
 It drives us wild.
 Want to know more?
 Check out this Workit exercise: Gambling 101: Stop!
 Skinner Time.